Top Tips for Your Walt Disney World Vacation

 Since Disney World is perennially popular, many people consider how to beat the crowds – on many levels.
 First, would you consider taking the kids out of school to visit during the school year?
 If you have some teacher work days in the fall or spring, you could save a bundle and stroll through relatively empty parks by booking in an off-peak month.
 Once you’re on-site, many guidebooks recommend that you start your day at the back of the park and walk counter-clockwise.
 And when it’s time for the big events like the fireworks show and parades – stake out a prime space using a FastPass – or go the other direction and use that time to hit up Pirates of the Caribbean while everyone else is occupied.

 Shh, keep it to yourself!
-One of our agents was formerly a Disney cast member!
-She’s got great insider information and tips to help you get the most out of our trip.
+At Vacation, we have a Disney travel specialists who can provide insider information and tips to help you get the most out of our trip.
 Whether it’s your first trip to Disney World or your fourth, an experienced agent can take the hassle out of planning your ultimate family vacation.
 You can expect to review multiple itinerary options based on your wish list and your budget.
-She’ll explain the differences between the parks, how to most effectively deploy your limited FastPasses, and the dining plan options so you can pick the best fit.
+And a travel agent will explain the differences between the parks, how to most effectively deploy your limited FastPasses, and the dining plan options so you can pick the best fit.